15 Best Things to Do in Jervis Bay

 Governor Head Lookout

-From the Hole in the Wall, continue driving on Jervis Bay Rd to the Murrays Beach carpark, where you will find the 1 km walking trail to the Governor Head Lookout.
+From the Hole in the Wall, continue along Jervis Bay Road to the Murrays Beach car park, where you’ll find the 1 km walking trail leading to Governor Head Lookout.

-The views from the lookout to Bowen Island are fantastic, and you may even spot some whales or dolphins if you’re lucky.
+The views from the lookout over Bowen Island are spectacular, and if you’re lucky, you might even spot whales or dolphins in the distance.

-Bowen Island is home to a community of approximately 5,000 small penguins that continuously come to and go off the island.
+Bowen Island is home to a colony of around 5,000 little penguins that regularly come and go from the island.

-It’s unlikely you will see any penguins, but the island and ocean views are satisfying enough, especially on a windy day with big waves breaking against the headland and the island.
+While spotting penguins is unlikely, the sweeping views of the island and ocean are more than rewarding, especially on a windy day with big waves breaking against the headland and the island.

 11. Ocean Cave Lookout